tbfe-de/mc-cppfor-ex/clock-05/README.md

 the extension points to implement the added behavior.

 As derived class `OverflowCounter` ALSO INHERITS the interface implementations from `LimitCounter`.
-But as the public members there are `final` (as the following the NVI-idiom recommends.)
+But the public members there are `final` (as the following the NVI-idiom recommends.)